Tips for Backpacking Australia on a Budget

 Ways to Travel for Free in Australia

-There are also many ways to travel for free that can also be applied when traveling in Australia.
-To save even more money many hostels can do a ‘work for accommodation’ deal.
+There are also many ways to travel for free that can also be applied when backpacking Australia.
+To save even more money many backpacker hostels can do a ‘work for accommodation’ deal.
 You could also try CouchSurfing to get a free place to stay and make new friends and don’t forget about housesitting or wild camping to stay for free.

 Even if you don’t have a working visa you could find voluntary placements where you volunteer in return for free food and accommodation.
 You also get to learn new skills, make new friends and get a deeper insight into the local culture thorough these kinds of projects.
 You can find these opportunities on websites like Workaway or Helpx.